gasparl/expapp/README.md

-This is a boilerplate project connected to the manuscript "[Creating Web Applications for Online Psychological Experiments: A Hands-On Technical Guide Including a Boilerplate](https://doi.org/10.31234/osf.io/356k2)".
-It is intended as a boilerplate (template) for creating web applications for online psychological experiments via the HTML/CSS/JavaScript framework from scratch, without any additional software.
+This is a template project connected to the manuscript "[Creating Web Applications for Online Psychological Experiments: A Hands-On Technical Guide Including a template](https://doi.org/10.31234/osf.io/356k2)".
+It is intended as a template (template) for creating web applications for online psychological experiments via the HTML/CSS/JavaScript framework from scratch, without any additional software.

 Here, [TUTORIAL.md](https://gasparl.github.io/expapp/docs/TUTORIAL.html) is the extended and open-source technical tutorial.